Frequently Asked Questions: Nattokinase, Lumbrokinase & Serrapeptase

 Q: I heard that nattokinase breaks down the SARS-CoV-2 spike protein.
 Is this true?

 A: Yes, in vitro, nattokinase does indeed degrade the spike protein.
-Study found that nattokinase degraded S protein via time-dependent inhibition at concentrations as low as 1 µg/mL (this is promising!).
+The study linked found that nattokinase degraded the S protein via time-dependent inhibition at concentrations as low as 1 µg/mL (this is promising!).
 Viral inhibition took place after 60-180 minutes.
 However, it hasn’t been tested in human trials yet.
-A major caveat is that nattokinase breaks down LOTS of proteins and isn't specific to the spike.
+A major caveat is that nattokinase breaks down other proteins; it is NOT specific to the spike.
+Thus nattokinase supplementation may demonstrate a small added benefit of degrading some spike protein, but not all or even most.

-Q: What symptoms is nattokinase less likely to help with?
+Q: What symptoms are these enzymes LESS likely to help with?

-A: The symptoms for which nattokinase appears to be the least beneficial—improving in ≤30% of those surveyed—are neuropathy, muscle spasms, muscle/joint pain, tinnitus, nausea, and sense of smell.
+A: The symptoms for which NK and LK appear to be the least beneficial per my surveys—improving in ≤30% of those surveyed—include neuropathy, muscle spasms, muscle/joint pain, tinnitus, gastrointestinal issues, and sense of smell.

 Q: What dose of nattokinase should I take?